EEN421/Azure-Cost-Monitor-Fridge-Magnet/Step-by-Step.md

 <br/>

-> **_Pro-Tip: you can also program this hardware using the [Web Serial ESPTool](https://learn.adafruit.com/adafruit-magtag/web-serial-esptool) and even connect via COM port via [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) (on Windows, check DevMgmt.msc for COM devices and not the COM port).
+> **_Pro-Tip: you can also program this hardware using the [Web Serial ESPTool](https://learn.adafruit.com/adafruit-magtag/web-serial-esptool) and even connect via COM port via [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) (on Windows, check DevMgmt.msc for COM devices and note the COM port).
 The [REPL Tool](https://learn.adafruit.com/adafruit-metro-esp32-s2/the-repl) is pretty handy for troubleshooting on the fly too._**

 # Assembly
 - Connect the LiPo battery and screw in the magnetic feet